Abdelrhman-Azab/Uber-clone/README.md

 # How theming is working

-# Dexlist
+# DexListTile

 The DexListTile widget is a customizable list tile component designed to be used within a DexList widget.
 It provides options for adding leading and trailing widgets, handling taps, displaying dividers, and applying custom styles.

-This widget is displayed differently based on the platform (android & ios).
+# DexListTile must be a child of DexList to get the platform theme (android - ios)

 ```
 class DexListTile extends StatefulWidget {